johannesvollmer/exrs/README.md

 either taking advantage of Rusts type system, or runtime checks if the type system does not suffice.

-_Unfortunately, there is currently unsafe code in the low-level `file` decoding and encoding, where an array of i8 is reinterpreted as an array of u8 in order to write it to memory.
-I hope Rust will support that in the future._
+_Quite unfortunately, there is a ton of unsafe code in the low-level `file` decoding and encoding, where an array of i8 is reinterpreted as an array of u8 in order to write it to memory.
+I hope we can eventually get rid of that._

 ### Architecture